 - LTSR - Auto-updates to Long Term Service Release cumulative updates only.
 Example,

 - Current - Auto-updates to the latest version of Citrix Workspace app.
 Example,

 Indicates the number of times that you can defer the update notification when an update is available.
 See Citrix Workspace Updates for more information.

-- 0 – Indicates that you will receive one notification (only) for every available update.
-The Remind me later option is disabled.
+- 0 - Indicates that you will receive one notification (only) for every available update.
+You will not be reminded again about the update.
 Example,

 - Any other number ‘n’ - Allows deferring the update notification ‘n’ number of times.
 The Remind me later option is displayed in the ‘n’ count.
 Example,

-- Auto (default) - Updates are rolled out during the delivery period as configured by the administrator.
+- Auto (default) - You will receive the updates during the delivery period as configured by Citrix.
 Example,

-- Fast – Updates are rolled out at the beginning of the delivery period.
+- Fast – You will receive the updates at the beginning of the delivery period.
 Example,

-- Medium- Updates are rolled out at the mid-delivery period.
+- Medium- You will receive the updates at the mid-delivery period.
 Example,

-- Slow – Updates are rolled out at the end of the delivery period.
+- Slow – You will receive the updates at the end of the delivery period.
 Example,